-Would you have guessed A Ghost Story’s aesthetic was primarily formed instinctually day by day?
+Would you have guessed A Ghost Story’s aesthetic was primarily formed instinctually day to day?
 I wouldn’t have, and I didn’t.
-The fact derailed everything I thought I knew about Andrew Droz Palermo (Cinematographer: You’re Next, Rich Hill, A Teacher) and David Lowery’s (Writer/Director: Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in an intuitive mode similar to the film’s process.
+The fact derailed everything I thought I knew about Cinematographer Andrew Droz Palermo (You’re Next, Rich Hill, A Teacher) and Writer/Director David Lowery’s ( Ain’t Them Bodies Saints, Pete’s Dragon) formal motivations and forced the interview to operate in an intuitive mode similar to the film’s process.

 Each day Andrew operated with the immediacy of a musician, or as close to that as the film industry allows.
 Even the most premeditated of shots/scenes could undergo major adjustments on the day, and they weren’t beholden to any rules for the sake of developing their own grammar.

 The film’s small budget allowed the filmmakers to take their time and properly evaluate the results of their intuition — and reshoot as necessary.

 I caught Andrew in between shoots.
 He taught me how to stay pragmatic while working intuitively, and notes the film’s more deliberate designs.

 Andrew shot ProRes on an Alexa Mini